- Understanding the importance of complying with statutory, quality, organisational and health and safety regulations

 Specific Specialist Skills

-- Read and interpret relevant data and documentation used to produce and/or maintain tool and die components, assemblies and systems
+- Read and interpret data and documentation used to produce and/or maintain tool and die components, assemblies and systems

 During your apprenticeship you will receive:

 - An induction to the programme to make you feel welcome and to help you understand how the apprenticeship works

 - Block and/or day release training at our Training Centre to help build your knowledge and skills

 - Training in the workplace to help you learn the job role and to become a valued member of the team